-Kitty is an Australian composer, pianist, and collaborative artist based in Melbourne.
-Kitty is founder, composer and pianist of Nimbus Trio and has released her first album Novum with Nimbus Trio as a represented artist of Move Records label.
+Kitty is founder, composer and pianist of Nimbus Trio and released her first album Novum in 2016 as a represented artist of Move Records label.
 In 2017 Kitty formed the Six Piano Collective and is Artistic Director of the Six Piano Project.
-Kitty has recently launched a new pop up concert series NoiseSense that engages new music of young composers with the culture of the city.
+The same year she launched a new concert series NoiseSense.

-Kitty holds a Master of Music from Trinity Laban Conservatoire of Music and Dance in London as a full recipient of the Alfred Kitchin Scholarship, Master of Teaching from The University of Melbourne, Bachelor of Music from The University of Melbourne and was a full scholarship student at Victorian College of the Arts Secondary School.
+Kitty is resident composer of 2019 American Composer’s Orchestra Earshot program (US), 2019 Yarn/Wire Institute (US).
+Past residencies include 2017 Tilde New Music Academy (AU), 2016 Keep Composer’s Weird in Austin (US), and 2016 Australian Art Orchestra CMI (AU).
+Kitty holds a Master of Music (Performance) from Trinity Laban Conservatoire of Music and Dance in London as a full recipient of the Alfred Kitchin Scholarship, Master of Teaching (Music Education) from The University of Melbourne, Bachelor of Music from The University of Melbourne and was a scholarship recipient at Victorian College of the Arts Secondary School.

 Composer website: http://kittyxiaomusic.com